jamesbowman/swapforth/j1a/README.md

 SwapForth on j1a
 ================

-SwapForth on j1a is a 16-bit version of SwapForth, intended as an interactive Forth system using very little logic and RAM.
+This is a 16-bit version of SwapForth, intended as an interactive Forth system using very little logic and RAM.
+See below for exactly *how* little.

 Running the binary
 ------------------